lcoroneo/forecasting-for-monetary-policy/readme.md

 ---------------------------------------------
-# Replication Package for “Forecasting for Monetary Policy”
-**Coroneo, L. (2025), International Journal of Forecasting**
+# Replication Package for  Coroneo, L., "Forecasting for monetary policy", International Journal of Forecasting, 2025

 ---------------------------------------------

 ## 1. Package Assembly